Shimano Ultegra R8000 SPD-SL Road Bike Pedals Review

 This is my review of Shimano Ultegra R8000 SPD-SL pedals.
 One of the best road bike pedals on the market.

 I’ve been using multiple pedals like Shimano Tiagra, Shimano 105, and others.
-In short (and by no surprise), the Shimano Ultegra ones are the best but also the most expensive.
+It’s no surprise that the Shimano Ultegra ones are the best but also the most expensive.
+I like how balanced they are, so I can clip in easily, and are also lightweight.
+You can buy them here or read on for more info.

 Who Are Shimano Ultegra R8000 SPD-SL Pedals for?